Free Tibet

 According to their website, FT campaigns for an "end to China's occupation of Tibet and for international recognition of Tibetans' right to freedom".
 The organisation is a member of the International Tibet Network (ITN), a worldwide group of affiliated organisations campaigning for human rights and self-determination in Tibet.
 They mobilize active support for the Tibetan cause, champion human rights, and challenge those whose actions sustain what they see as occupation.

 Current activity

 Political prisoners

 As a result of China's censorship, many political dissenters are arrested and imprisoned for promoting or expressing religious, social, economic, and political principles the Chinese Communist Party (CCP) disapproves of.
 FT seeks the release of political prisoners through lobbying political leaders, circulating petitions, and organising urgent action campaigns.
 This approach has been successful in securing the early release of prominent political prisoners such as Phuntso Nyidon, reducing Tenzin Delek Rinpoche's sentence from a death sentence to life in prison and was possibly influential in ensuring Runggye Adak's relatively low-length sentence in 2007.
 FT maintains a list of current prisoners, released prisoners, and those that have received death sentences.

+In its 2022 Country Reports on Human Rights Practices: China (Includes Hong Kong, Macau, and Tibet), the U.S. State Department cited FT's report on driver Rinchen Dorjee's release by the CCP authorities after nine months of incommunicado detention in police custody.